keblu/nse/README.md

 estimators, spectrum at zero estimators, heteroskedasticity and autocorrelation consistent (HAC) kernel estimators and bootstrap estimators.

-The full set of methods available in the package is summarized in @ArdiaEtAl2016 together with several examples of applications of NSE in econometrics and finance.
+The full set of methods available in the package is summarized in [Ardia et al. (2016)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2741587) together with several examples of applications of NSE in econometrics and finance.

 The latest version of the package is available at 'https://github.com/keblu/nse'.